williamschmitt21/mghcam_data_challenge/README.md

 - Reduce the dataset to the variables you need for subsequent work (see below)
 - Build a data dictionary to describe the variables present within your final dataset.

 In [/docs](./docs) we have provided the "Codebook" for the REDCap project where data was collected.
 This codebook provides a window into what data some of the variables in the `.csv` files reflect.
 The leftmost column reflects the variable name, while the rightmost column provides the mapping between values and labels.
-If you have questions about variables and what they represent, feel free to contact Kevin Potter.
+If you have questions about variables and what they represent, feel free to contact Kevin Potter or William Schmitt.
 It is a usual part of the process to have to check in with team members regarding confusingly-labeled variables, so do not worry if you have questions!

 ### Part 2: Summarize the data